Flowx08/mlops/reports/README.md

 The final structure of our repository is the following:
 - Data/: here we store all the dataset images + other data required for testing.
 This folder is created and populated after running 'dvc pull'.
-- Models/: here we store all the trained models parameters.
+- Models/: here we store all the trained models' parameters.
 This folder is created and populated after running 'dvc pull'.
-- Notebooks/: here we store 2 jupyter notebooks, one used for preliminaty testing of the framework and another one to train contains code to train the model using google collab, by fetching out git repository and running the appropriate scripts.
+- Notebooks/: here we store 2 Jupyter notebooks; one used for preliminaty testing of the framework, and another one to train the model using Google Colab (by fetching our git repository and running the appropriate scripts).
 - requirements.txt: In this file we store all the python3 pip packages needed to run our code and tests.
-- Scripts/: where we store all the utility scripts for building docker, running the code, formatting the style ecc.
+- Scripts/: where we store all the utility scripts for building docker images, running the code, formatting the style, etc.
 - src: the source code for training and deployment.
 - tests: unit testing.
 - app.dockerfile: dockerfile for deployment.